pcercuei/bloom/README.md

 Building
 --------

-You need the latest version of KallistiOS installed, and preferably a dc-chain toolchain built with the latest GCC version.
+You need the latest version of KallistiOS `master` branch installed, and preferably a dc-chain toolchain built with the `gcc-15.0.0-lra` profile.
 If you upload builds with dc-tool, you also need the latest version of both dc-tool and dc-load.

 To build Bloom, run: